 Swedish house af Trolle

 The ancestry originates from Denmark, through marriage between two Trolle branches.
-The counter-admiral Georg Herman Trolle entered Swedish service and was ennboled in 1758 under the name af Trolle.
+The Rear Admiral Georg Herman Trolle entered Swedish service and was ennboled in 1758 under the name af Trolle.
 The family later became a kommendörsätt through General Admiral Henric af Trolle.
 The family was given a coat of arms where the shield is based in part on the Danish Trolle familys shield becouse the ennobled said that decended from the Danish noble House Trolle.
 As a crest, two Swedish three-tongued flags and between the flags became a black troll head to mark the Trolle family and the Swedish Admirals degree.
 There is also at least one none noble branch of that family since the ennobled had a brother who moved to Sweden and that familys last name is only Trolle.